hoodaddeveloper/JavaScript-Portfolio/README.md

 # This List contains all of my Projects from Simple to Advanced!
-### Starting from HTML & CSS Projects to Java Script & Front-end Development.
+### Starting from HTML & CSS Projects to JavaScript & Front-end Projects.

 ## 01. HTML & CSS Projects: